vivianebresolin/react-native-lottery/README.md

 <br />

-## :man_technologist: Tecnologias e ferramentas utilizadas:
+## :man_technologist: Technologies and tools used:

 - React Native
 - Javascript